 - Cons: Variable quality, some courses are quite short

-Udemy is an online learning platform aimed at digital professionals, containing more than 80,000 courses in total.
-Which means that if you need to master a particular tool, you’re very likely to find a course for your needs.
+Udemy is an online learning platform aimed at digital professionals, containing more than 80,000 courses in total – including many online video editing courses.
+The variety means that if you need to master a particular tool, you’re very likely to find a course for your needs.

 There are around 100 video editing courses on the site, covering tools including Premiere Pro, Final Cut Pro, Sony Vegas Pro, and Da Vinci Resolve.
 And you can narrow down the list further using the tabs at the top of the page, according to level, price, and language.